xnyan/domino/exp-azure/README.md

 A pdf file azure-commit-lat-globe-6dc-3r-pth.pdf will be generated.

-## Execution Latency with 6 datacenters and 3 replicas in the Globe setting
+## Execution latency with 6 datacenters and 3 replicas in the Globe setting

 cd $DOMINO/exp-azure